Iqra008-boom/Hand-Cricket-2024/README.md

 - Zahra Abbas

 ## Short Description
-Hand Cricket 2024 is a virtual cricket game where players can bat, bowl, and compete against the computer.
-The game provides a thrilling experience with features like team selection, difficulty settings, and dynamic gameplay.
+Hand Cricket 2024 is a virtual recreation of the classic hand cricket game that we all loved playing as kids.
+This project brings the excitement of cricket to your computer, offering dynamic gameplay with features like team selection, multiple game modes, and adjustable difficulty levels.
+Players can select their favorite international teams, compete in thrilling matches, and enjoy immersive audio effects.
+With a user-friendly interface and real-time score updates, this game is designed to provide a fun and nostalgic cricketing experience for everyone!

 ## Features
 - **Team Selection**: Choose your team from international cricket teams like Pakistan, India, and Australia.